Coevolution of Intracluster Light and Brightest Cluster Galaxies: Methods

 \subsection{Overview of simulations}

-We use data from The Next Generation Illustris Project (IllustrisTNG, \citet{Marinacci2018,Naiman2018,Nelson2018,Nelson2019,Pillepich2018b,Pillepich2019,Springel2018}.
-The IllustrisTNG simulations are an improved version of the original Illustris simulations \citep{Vogelsberger2013,Genel_2014,Torrey_2015,Nelson_2015} with more realistic galaxy stellar masses and sizes, and galaxy groups and clusters with gas fractions that are in better agreement with observations, and significantly improve on colour-bimodality \citep[e.g.][]{Pop2022}.
-TNG uses the moving-mesh code \textsc{AREPO} \citep{Springel_2010} to follow the gas dynamics coupled with dark matter using a quasi-Lagrangian treatment within the $\Lambda$CDM paradigm.
-Dark matter halos in the simulation are identified using a Friends-of-Friends algorithm (FoF, \citet{Davis1985}), which selects groups of particles separated by a linking length equal to or smaller than 0.2 times the mean inter-particle separation.
+We used data from The Next Generation Illustris Project (IllustrisTNG; \citet{Marinacci2018,Naiman2018,Nelson2018,Nelson2019,Pillepich2018b,Pillepich2019,Springel2018}.
+The IllustrisTNG simulations are an improved version of the original Illustris simulations \citep{Vogelsberger2013,Genel_2014,Torrey_2015,Nelson_2015} with more realistic galaxy stellar masses and sizes \mbox{\citep{Genel_2017}}, along with galaxy groups and clusters with gas fractions that are in better agreement with observations, while significantly improving on the colour bimodality \citep[e.g.][]{Pop2022}.
+TNG uses the moving-mesh code \textsc{AREPO} \citep{Springel_2010} to follow the gas dynamics coupled with dark matter using a quasi-Lagrangian treatment within the $\Lambda$ cold dark matter paradigm.
+Dark matter halos in the simulation are identified using a friends-of-friends (FoF) algorithm (\citealt{Davis1985}), which selects groups of particles separated by a linking length equal to or smaller than 0.2 times the mean inter-particle separation.
 FoF groups are generally referred to as halos.
-Secondly, the SUBFIND algorithm \citep{Springel2001,Dolag2009} is used to identify subhalos as gravitational-bound substructures within FoF halos.
-Throughout this paper, M\textsubscript{200} denotes the mass measured within the halo radius R\textsubscript{200} that encloses an average over-density of 200 times the critical density of the universe.

-Whether a cluster is relaxed or unrelaxed is defined by the 3D offset between the position of the BCG (defined by the most bound particle) and the centre of mass of the gas.
-A cluster is defined as disturbed if the offset between the BCG and the centre of mass is larger than $0.4\times \text{R}_{200}$ and relaxed if $D_{\text{BCG-CM}}$ ($<0.01$ R$_{200}$) \citep{Aldas_2023}.
+Secondly, the \textsc{subfind} algorithm \citep{Springel2001,Dolag2009} is used to identify subhalos as gravitational-bound substructures within FoF halos.
+Throughout this paper, $M_{200}$ denotes the mass measured within the halo radius, $R_{200}$, that encloses an average over-density of 200 times the critical density of the universe, while {\mbox{$M^{*}_{200}$} refers to the stellar mass within the same radius.} Whether a cluster is relaxed or unrelaxed is defined by the 3D offset between the position of the BCG (defined by the most bound particle) and the centre of mass of the gas.
+A cluster is defined as disturbed if the offset between the BCG and the centre of mass is larger than $0.4\times R_{200}$ and relaxed if $D_{\text{BCG-CM}}$ {\mbox{($<0.1$ $R_{200}$;}} \citealt{Aldas_2023}).